-Botox is administered by our Complexion Registered Medical Nurse by diluting the powder in saline and injecting it directly into neuromuscular tissue.
-It takes 24-72 hours for botulinum toxin to take effect.
-In very rare circumstances, it may take as long as 5 days for the full effect of botulinum toxin to be observed.
+Botox is administered by our Complexion Registered Medical Nurse by injecting it directly into neuromuscular tissue.
+It takes 48-72 hours for Botox to take effect.
+In very rare circumstances, it may take as long as 5-7 days for the full effect of Botox to be observed.

 Risks and side effects

 Botox injections are generally well tolerated and there are few side effects.
-In rare cases, an individual may have a genetic predisposition that results in a mild, transient unusual response to the drug.
-Health Canada considers Botox to be safe, and 6.7 million procedures were performed in 2015.
-Along with its intended effects, botulinum toxin may cause some unwanted effects.
+In rare cases, an individual may have a genetic predisposition that results in a mild, unusual response to the drug.
+Health Canada considers Botox to be safe, and 6.7 million procedures were performed in 2018.
 Talk to our nurse about the potential side effects of using Botox.